-This particular property provides advantages to palm oil in processed foods industry.
+This particular property provides advantages to palm oil in the processed foods industry.
 In fact, palm oil began to take hold in the widespread needs and demands through its grasp in the processed foods industry in the 1990s.

 In the 1960s, when scientists began to warn that butter’s high saturated fat content might elevate the risk of heart diseases, food manufacturers switched to margarine.
-Some twenty years later, it was found that margarine produced a different kind of fat, namely trans fat, which could cause health impacts worse than butter.
+Some twenty years later, it was found that margarine produced a different kind of fat, namely trans-fat, which could cause health impacts worse than butter.

-In the search for an alternative, replacing trans fat with palm oil sounded like the perfect idea thanks to the versatility of palm oil that could not only maintain products at room temperature, but also produce zero trans fat.
+In the search for an alternative, replacing trans-fat with palm oil sounded like the perfect idea thanks to the versatility of palm oil that not only could maintain products at room temperature, but also produce zero trans-fat.

-Unilever was the first manufacturer to venture into palm oil business, and by 1995, many other food manufacturers had begun following in Unilever’s footsteps in using palm oil as an ingredient in their products.
+Unilever was the first manufacturer to venture into the palm oil business, and by 1995, many other food manufacturers had begun following in Unilever’s footsteps in using palm oil as an ingredient in their products.

 It opened the world’s eye on the magic that palm oil could bring.
 Fast food chains such as KFC, Pizza Hut, and McDonald’s adopted palm oil in their dearly loved meals, the Asians replaced soya oil with palm oil for cooking, and the founders of beauty products extracted palm oil as an ingredient to make moister lipsticks.